rsd511/CP-Library/Data Structures/SegmentTree/README.md

  - Max from L to R
  - Element Update : a[x] = new_value
- - Position of LowerBound of Passes Value from L to R (Works on unsorted too)
+ - Position of LowerBound of Passed Value from L to R (Works on unsorted too)
- - Position of UpperBound of Passes Value from L to R (Works on unsorted too)
+ - Position of UpperBound of Passed Value from L to R (Works on unsorted too)
 ---

 ## 6) st6.cpp